halfn0rmal/bork/README.md

 # bork
-A bark operated sprinkler system for training my dog
+A bork operated sprinkler system for training naughty doges